Explain why the rain dance is associated with certain Native American cultures?

 In detail, for those interested!

-The links between the rain dance and environmental preservation
+The relationship between rain dance and the natural environment.

 Did you know?